ihmeuw/vivarium_research/docs/source/models/causes/malaria/index.rst

 Four African countries accounted for just over half of all malaria deaths
 worldwide: Nigeria (31.3%), the Democratic Republic of the Congo (12.6%), United Republic of Tanzania (4.1%) and Niger (3.9%).
-[WHO-Malaria-2020]_
+[WHO-Malaria-2021]_

-Modeling Malaria in GBD 2020
+Modeling Malaria in GBD 2021
 ----------------------------

-Malaria is modeled separately for inside versus outside sub-Saharan Africa.
+Malaria is modeled separately for inside versus outside sub-Saharan Africa in GBD 2021.
 However, Ethiopia is modeled as outside sub-Saharan Africa since it exhibits epidemiological trends and has data availability and quality more akin to non-African settings.